Performance and scale testing

 JIRA Knowledge Base

-For detailed guidelines on specific performance-related topics refer to the Troubleshooting Performance Problems article in the JIRA Knowledge Base.
+For detailed guidelines on specific performance-related topics refer to the Troubleshoot performance issues in Jira server article in the JIRA Knowledge Base.

 JIRA Enterprise Services